 A Best in Category Award (to be determined by the festival’s Programming staff) is awarded to one film from each category (Undergrad Comedy, Undergrad Drama, Undergrad Experimental, Undergrad Documentary, Undergrad Animation, International, and Graduate).

 A Grand Jury Prize (to be determined by the festival’s Grand Jury) is awarded to one film from the entire Official Selection.
 Ivy Film Festival’s Grand Jury is a panel comprised each year of esteemed industry professionals, including network and studio executives, directors, producers, and actors.
+In 2020, the Grand Jury Prize winner also won a general meeting at the elite agency, CAA.

 An Audience Choice Award (to be determined by the audience attending festival screenings) is awarded to the film from the Official Selection that receives the highest percentage of audience voters.